Central Australia Road Trip With Kids

 FIELD OF LIGHT ART EXHIBITION:

-Despite reading some reviews that this is a waste of time, I actually really enjoyed walking around these beautiful lights.
+Despite reading some reviews that this is a waste of time, this exhibition is far from it!
+I thoroughly enjoyed walking around these beautiful lights.

-After 3 nights camping at Yulara, we headed home via the Lasseter and Stuart Highways back to Alice Springs.
-If we had more time, we would have gone back the way we came taking a slightly different route to do some more proper 4WDing.
+After three nights camping at Yulara, we headed home via the Lasseter and Stuart Highways back to Alice Springs.
+If we had more time, we would have gone back the way we came taking a slightly different route to explore more of the area.